 – Smithfield All Natural products are free from artificial ingredients, preservatives or added steroids or hormones

 – The company offers an “All Natural” tenderloin which is a great option for grilling as well.

 One thing I learned in cooking ribs is that they are full of fat, and to properly cook a good rack of ribs is to go low and slow.
 So I start off with prepping my rack of ribs by trimming the unneeded membrane and generously rubbing my dry rub on the slab of pork.
-I don’t have wood or charcoal burning grill, to do the job completely right, but I slide the aluminium foil wrapped ribs in the oven for a couple hours.
-This cuts back on grill cook time and the foil locks in that natural flavor of the Farmland Ribs.
+I don’t have a wood or charcoal-burning grill, to do the job completed right, but I slide the aluminum foil-wrapped ribs in the oven for a couple of hours.
+This cuts back on grill cook time and the foil locks in that natural flavor of the Smithfield Ribs.

 One of the best parts about cooking outdoors is that it brings people together.
-It seems everyone wants to get their hand in on the cooking or peek at the aroma filled grill.
+It seems everyone wants to get their hand in on the cooking or peek at the aroma-filled grill.
 I know my kids like to help every once and a while, so I let them fill a burger or two.
 But, Daddies ribs are a different story.
-We use extra care when handling our BBQ ribs, we even use or handy rib rack to ensure even cooking.
+We use extra care when handling our Walmart ribs, we even use or handy rib rack to ensure even cooking.

 Are you new to outdoor cooking and BBQing?
-The guys over at Ready Set Ribs have some tips and recipes for you have the best outdoor cooking experience.
-Also if you are looking for an alternitive to ribs, check out Farmland/Smithfield “all natural” tenderloin which is also a great option for grilling.
+The guys over at Ready Set Ribs have some tips and recipes for you to have the best outdoor cooking experience.
+Also if you are looking for an alternative to Walmart ribs, check out Smithfield Ribs “all natural” tenderloin which is also a great option for grilling.